Vyshakhcs1/Vyshakhcs1/README.md

-- 👋 Hi, I’m Vyshakh VJ
-- 💞️ I’m an experianced senior software engineer
-- 👀 I’m interested in mobile application development
+👋 Hi, Its Vyshakh VJ.
+I’m an experianced senior software engineer.
+Interested in mobile application development
+- Experiance: Php | laravel | react-native
 - 📫 You can reach me on vysakhcs1@gmail.com